harvester/docs/docs/upgrade.md

   - Rancher
   - rancher
   - Harvester Upgrade
 Description: Harvester provides two ways to upgrade.
-Users can either upgrade using the ISO image, or urgarde through UI.
+Users can either upgrade using the ISO image or upgrade through the UI.
 ---

 # Upgrading Harvester

 !!!note
-    Upgrade is not supported from previous version to v0.3.0 version.
+    Upgrade is not supported from previous versions to v0.3.0 version.

-    - We're investigating a manual upgrade process starting with v0.3.0.
-Will keep the community posted.
+    - A manual upgrade process starting with v0.3.0 is being investigated.
+Harvester will inform the community once this process is in place.
-    - One click upgrade will be supported starting with v1.0.0 release.
+    - One-click upgrade will be supported starting with the v1.0.0 release.